 On the first day women were assigned to the rock pile, two women escaped rather than make little uns out of big uns.

 And in August 1908 the fact that a white woman was put to work on the rock pile earned an exclamation mark in a headline.
 The news report mentions the proximity of the workhouse to Quality Hill.

 Workhouse prisoners were served three meals a day.
 In 1913 the Star-Telegram wrote that the two main meals consisted of soup, beans, beef, bread, and coffee.
 The city paid a contractor twelve cents a meal.
-The contractor delivered meals to the workhouse and to chain gangs in a horse-drawn wagon.
+The contractor delivered meals to the workhouse and to chain gangs at work sites in a horse-drawn wagon.

 The Star-Telegram wrote of the workhouse: “A variety of vocal music at night, cards, craps, and literature fill the time of the wayward ones . . . in the house of penance.”